nicklalone/CIST_2500/08_Hypothesis_Testing/day2.md

-# Hypothesis Testing - Tests and t-tests
+# Hypothesis Testing - Tests, with Parameters known and Unknown.

 In chapters 7 and 8 (last week), we did some work in and around expanding our toolkit.
 However, we don't really have anything to put all of our tools into.
 As a result, we have a giant mess to think about.